beanarine/QR-Code-Component/README.md

 This was a design challenge from Frontend Mentor.
 You can read more about it below.
 Completed using only vanilla CSS in an ongoing L&D project.

+The following is the content of the challenge README.md

 ## End block ##

 # Frontend Mentor - QR code component